 Advocacy and other organisations which support patients and families

-There are various organisations and agencies in Ireland that can provide advocacy or support services either directly or indirectly to patients and their families when dealing with hospitals or other health care services.
+There are also various organisations and agencies in Ireland that can provide advocacy or support services either directly or indirectly to patients and their families when dealing with hospitals or other health care services.
 We have listed some key organisation and agencies below and provided links to their websites.

 Cairde is a community development organisation working to improve ethnic minority access to health services, and ethnic minority participation in health planning and delivery.

 The Citizens Information Board is the statutory body which supports the provision of information, advice and advocacy on a broad range of public and social services.

 Dignity 4 Patients is a patient-centred organisation that works to support persons affected by sexual assault and / or inappropriate behaviour whilst a patient in a medical or therapeutic setting.